joeyespo/gitpress/README.md

 Gitpress was created with the belief that your content and your presentation shouldn't mingle.
 By decoupling these layers, you're no longer locked into a single host, particular blogging platform, or even how you organize your files.
-You can focus on what's most important from day one. *Your writing*.
+Through any change, you can still keep your focus on what's most important since day one. *Your writing*.

 Getting Started: Writing